In turning distractedly to look at the canal, I can see it.

 Everything is so uncertain here.
 What you greet today, you never know if it will still be there tomorrow.

-It’s the same with my 92 year old granny.
+It’s the same with my 92-year-old granny.
 I don’t see her very often but when I do, I always say goodbye to her as if it could be the last time.
-Her body is slighty curve and she stretches towards me like these branches, tired and old, that are winning their space by reflecting themselves in the green water of the lagoon.
+Her body is slightly curve and she stretches towards me like these branches, tired and old, that are winning their space by reflecting themselves in the green water of the lagoon.

 The warm air of September deceives me.
 It looks like summertime but you, dear little old Tree, remind me that Autumn is getting near.
 Do you see?
 I’m back to see you and thanks to you, I’ve remembered to look at the leaves in my garden.
 I’ve a fig tree too!
 And have picked lots of perfect small figs from it.
 I hadn’t imagined it’d bear so many this year.
 Just a few weeks ago, I didn’t noticed all these figs and I’d looked carefully around the leaves.
 It was a lovely surprise.